In Norway, even the word “Russia” is afraid! And swiftly destroy ski races

 Photo: Russian skiers at the World Cup (last season)

 In the women’s competitions, there is a little more intrigue – there the Norwegians have serious competitors in the face of the Swedes, as well as some American and German women.
 But even here the absence of Russia is noticeable.
-Beijing Olympic champion Veronika Stepanova spoke on social networks about the flow of messages from fans who wanted to see the athlete at the World Cup.
+Beijing Olympic champion Veronika Stepanova spoke on social networks regarding the flow of messages from fans who wanted to see the athlete at the World Cup.

 – If I got a dollar for every message I received with the text: “This year you are missing in Lillehammer,” I would have enough money to fly there.
 Of course, business class!
 Stepanova wrote.